Unreported emissions have ‘negative impact’ on Swiss climate objectives

 “Chemical analyses can only detect a substance if it is explicitly being tested for.
 As the emissions do not present a risk to health and are not regulated in the Ordinance on Air Pollution Control, no tests concerning nitrous oxide had previously been conducted in relation to niacin production,” Lonza said.

-It stressed that nitrous oxide, a colourless gas more commonly known as laughing gas, does not present a health risk.
+It stressed that nitrous oxide, a colourless gas more commonly known as laughing gas, does not present a health risk and that there are no legal or regulatory limits regarding handling the substance.

 “However, as nitrous oxide contributes to the greenhouse gas effect, it has attracted increasing attention since 2012 following the revision of the CO2 Act,” Lonza said.